raspberrypilearning/spinning-flower-wheel/worksheet.md

 1. You could get really creative with some wire to add insects like bumble bees around the outside!
 Remember the wheel is going to spin so how can you take advantage of this in a creative way?

 ## Step 4: Write code to make the motor turn
+Once the wheel and motors have been assembled and attached to the Pibrella it is time to program them to do what they were built for... turning!

 1. From the command line for an LXTerminal window type `nano spinning-wheel.py` and press **Enter** on the keyboard.
 This will open a blank text editor file in which you can type your code.
 1. Begin your code by importing the pibrella python library needed to control the motor by typing